From tried-and-true tricks to plastic surgery, discover the myriad of ways to looking well rested

 These easy, quick-to-do beauty hacks will help.

-- Spoon plus ice water – This trick is a fave among fashion models.
+- Spoon plus ice water.
+This trick is a fave among fashion models.
 Place a metal teaspoon in a glass of ice water for a minute or two, then gently roll the back of the spoon across puffy areas and dark circles.
 Think of it as a cold iron for your face.

-Strategies for longer lasting beautifully restored eye results
+More serious strategies for longer lasting beautifully restored eye results

 When chilled tea bags and even a solid night of sleep aren’t keeping dark circles at bay, it may be time for different tactics.
 Start with consulting a medical professional.